 When it comes to property investment, there are two key paths you can follow.
 Either a long-term capital growth focus or a strategy with a positive cash flow focus.
 Although possible, it is rare to find an investment property that achieves both.
-So before investing, it’s recommended to choose one of either strategy, and start your search based on your desired investment outcome.
+So before investing, it’s recommended to choose one of either strategies and start your search based on your desired investment outcome.

 Simply, a capital gains investment strategy is when you have the goal of making a profit through the sale of the property due to its increase in property value.
 In most scenarios, this strategy involves ongoing property expenses (such as interest payments, maintenance, insurance and council rates) being greater than the rental income generated.
 This is also known as negative gearing.